Chart Color Schemes

 Health outcomes in D'Aguilar are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 54% of the total population (~1,037 people) has private health cover, which is higher than Greater Brisbane's 48.5%.
-Mental health issues and arthritis are the most common medical conditions in D'Aguilar, impacting 8.7 and 8.4% of residents respectively.
-Around 69.2% of residents declare themselves completely clear of medical ailments compared to 66.1% across Greater Brisbane.
-The area has 16.5% of residents aged 65 and over (319 people), lower than Greater Brisbane's 20.8%.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 8.7% and 8.4% of residents respectively.
+A total of 69.2% of residents report being completely clear of medical ailments, compared to 66.1% across Greater Brisbane.
+The area has 16.6% of residents aged 65 and over (313 people), which is lower than the 20.8% in Greater Brisbane.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health